Your perineum is the small area of skin and muscle located between the vagina and the anus.

-A sore perineum due to pregnancy is a temporary problem, although it can be uncomfortable.
+A sore perineum due to pregnancy is a temporary condition, though it can be uncomfortable.

-The perineum is further stretched during childbirth.
-It’s not uncommon for the perineum to tear as the baby passes through.
-According to American College of Nurse-Midwives (ACNM), anywhere from 40 to 85 percent of women have a tear during a vaginal delivery.
-About two-thirds of these women require stitches to repair the damage.
+According to the American College of Nurse-Midwives (ACNM), anywhere from 40 to 85 percent of women have a tear during vaginal delivery.
+About two-thirds of them require stitches to repair the damage.

 The symptoms can last a few days to several months.
 During that time, it may be difficult to sit or walk comfortably.

-Pregnancy and childbirth are the most common causes of a sore perineum in women.
+Pregnancy and childbirth are the most common causes of a sore perineum.
 Other things can lead to a sore perineum, but it’s not always easy to find the cause.

-Soreness of the vulvar area or perineum can be caused by something as simple as tight pants or sitting in an uncomfortable position for too long.
+Something as simple as tight pants or sitting in an uncomfortable position for too long can cause soreness of the vulvar area or perineum.
 Intercourse without sufficient lubrication can also cause a sore perineum.

-Generalized vulvodynia is a chronic pain in the vulvar area but without an obvious cause.
+Generalized vulvodynia refers to a chronic pain in the vulvar area without an obvious cause.
 The pain can affect the entire area, including the labia, clitoris, and perineum.

 It could also be referred pain.
-If you have unexplained pain, diagnosing the problem will probably start with a complete gynecological examination.
+If you have unexplained pain, a healthcare professional will likely begin with a complete gynecological examination to diagnose the concern.